itljan30/RedGir/README.md

 # RedGir

-**RedGir** is a minimalistic game engine designed to abstract away the low-level details of graphics, audio, and input management.
+RedGir is a minimalistic 2d game engine designed to abstract away the low-level details of graphics, audio, and input management.
-**RedGir** utilizes Rust's glfw and gl crates to handle graphics in a flexible and portable manner.
+RedGir utilizes Rust's glfw and gl crates to handle graphics in a flexible and portable manner.

 ## Features
 ### Core Features
 - **Graphics Management:**
-    - Abstraction over OpenGL for rendering using a robust sprite system.
-    - Handles window initialization allowing for custom properties.
-    - Allows dynamic window property customization.
+    - Sprite based system that allows for easy manipulation of sprite data.
+    - Flexible shader management system that allows the user to easily load shaders and supply custom uniforms and attributes via callback functions.

 - **Audio Integration:**
    - Abstraction over OpenAL for audio playback and management. *(Planned)*

 - **Input Handling:**
-    - Keyboard and mouse event polling.
+    - Easily track which keys have been pressed, held, or released each frame.
     - Mouse position polling. *(Planned)*

-### Customization Options
-- Sprite sheets, sprites, and quads are easily created and configurable.
-- Manage layers, positions, rotations, and shaders of sprites / quads.
-- Properties of window such as dimensions, bordered, clear color, and more.

 ### Planned Features
 TODO